Who Is Prince Harry?

 News of the engagement was greeted with enthusiasm by other members of the royal family.
 Prince Charles and the Queen and Duke of Edinburgh all declared they were "delighted" at the announcement, while Prince William and Catherine, Duchess of Cambridge, said they were "very excited for Harry and Meghan," adding, "It has been wonderful getting to know Meghan and to see how happy she and Harry are together."

 In March 2018, the Daily Mail reported that Prince Harry would not sign a prenuptial agreement.
 According to a source, "There was never any question in Harry’s mind that he would sign a prenup.
 He’s determined that his marriage will be a lasting one, so there’s no need for him to sign anything."
-Additionally, prenups were not considered to be legally binding in the U.K., though judges were known to take them into consideration during divorce trials.
+Additionally, prenups were not considered to be legally binding in the United Kingdom, though judges were known to take them into consideration during divorce trials.

 Royal Wedding and Baby